emahmi/git-commands/prettierSetting.md

+# .prettierrc setting

-### Create a file on root directory named by .prettierrc and paste the following setting
+### Install `Prettier` extension in VS Code and create a file on root directory named by `.prettierrc` and paste the following setting

 ```json
 {